victronenergy/dbus-mqtt/README.md

 broker (by publishing an empty payload), so subscriptions will yield no result when the keep-alive is not active.
 There is one exception: the CCGX serial number is always available.
-This is useful if you are communicating with a CCGX on the local network: you can subscribe to the serial number to find the portal ID.
+This is useful if you are communicating with a CCGX on the local network: you can subscribe to the serial number, which is identical to the portal ID.

 Connecting to the Victron MQTT server
 -------------------------------------